View on GitHub

 client::play_json_interactive(phrase2)?;

-// Get synchronized server time (equivalent to Web Audio's currentTime)
+// Synchronous acquisition of server time (equivalent to Web Audio's currentTime)

 let server_time = client::get_server_time()?;